-Following the review, the NC, with the concurrence of the Board, is satisfied that Mr Tan Sim Cheng and Mr Chee Teck Kwong Patrick remain independent as there has been no changes to the circumstances since the findings and documents presented by the Company Secretary and Legal Advisor since the last review in FY2017, except for their personal directors' disclosures and there is no relationship which would deem them to be non-independent.
+Following the review, the NC, with the concurrence of the Board, is satisfied that Mr Tan remains independent as there have been no changes to the circumstances since his previous declaration presented to the Company Secretary, except for his personal director's disclosures and there are no relationship which would deem them to be non-independent.

-To-date, none of the Independent Directors of the Company has been appointed as director of the Company's principal subsidiaries.
+To-date, none of the Independent Directors of the Company has been appointed as director of the Company's principal subsidiary companies.